DHTMLX/docs-todolist/docs/guides/initialization.md

 ## Include source files

-[Download the To Do List package](https://dhtmlx.com/docs/products/dhtmlxTodo/download.shtml) and unpack it into a folder of your project.
+[Download the To Do List package](https://dhtmlx.com/docs/products/dhtmlxTodo/download.shtml) and unpack it into your project folder.

-To create To Do List, you need to include 2 source files on your page:
+Add the following two source files to your page:

-- *todo.js*
+- `todo.js`
-- *todo.css*
+- `todo.css`

-Make sure that you set correct relative paths to the source files:
+The following snippet includes the source files using relative paths to the `dist` folder:

 ~~~html title="index.html"
 <script type="text/javascript" src="./dist/todo.js"></script>